| 7. CORRECTING YOUR

 necessary to evolve simple principles which will help the body to

+naturally go back to its correct alignment.
 It is useful to keep in mind, as we attempt to correct our

 posture that all humans have precisely the same number of bones and